A Bachelor's in Social Work (BSW) Degree | Your Entry into the Social Work Profession

 The social work profession, unlike some other mental health fields, has a career ladder beginning at the baccalaureate level.
 If you are interested in helping others and the social work profession calls to you, why wait?
 There are two main reasons to pursue a social work degree at the bachelor's, or BSW, level.
 The first is that there is likely to be a job waiting for you at graduation.
 The second is that if you do decide to continue your social work education at the graduate level, your BSW may put you at a significant advantage.

-Each state has the privilege of setting the scope of practice for social workers at different steps on the career ladder.
-Baccalaureate social workers often do case management and intake and connect individuals with resources in their community.
-They take on 'macro' roles like community organization or program management.
-They may be allowed to offer counseling in some circumstances -- when it relates to life adjustment and decision making.
+Each state board of social work has the responsibility of setting the scope of practice for social workers at different steps on the career ladder.
+Baccalaureate social workers often work in case management roles and connect individuals with resources in their community.
+They can also serve in macro roles like community organization or volunteer or program management.

-They will probably not be allowed to do psychotherapy.
+BSW graduates are not trained nor allowed to do psychotherapy.
 States tend to limit clinical social work to master's trained individuals, even when working under supervision.
 There is often a ban on private practice as well.
 However, some states do allow private practice for baccalaureate social workers who are working within their acceptable scope of practice.
 This may be tied to a supervised practice requirement.

 Not all states license baccalaureate social workers.
 This doesn't necessarily mean practice is prohibited.
 Some jurisdictions only have mandatory licensing for the highest level(s) of practice.
-The credentialing process is fluid.
-Oregon, for example, just recently began offering a baccalaureate level credential -- and restricting the title "social worker" to those who had credentialing.
-But that doesn't mean bachelor’s social workers just started finding employment within the state!
-In this case, the credentialing signifies that standards got more rigorous.
-It’s best not to make assumptions, though.
+Many jobs may require licensure for bachelor level social workers which requires graduation from a CSWE accredited program and passing the ASWB bachelor level exam.
 Before beginning a social work program, you should become familiar with your state board and your jurisdiction's practice act.
 Your state chapter of the National Association of Social Workers (NASW) may be another resource.

 The Council on Social Work Education (CSWE), which accredits U.S. programs, notes that undergraduate programs offer preparation for the generalist social worker.
 One thing that all BSW students can expect is 400 hours of fieldwork.
 This is typically completed at a social service agency.